Discover the Ultimate Fall Decorations in this Industrial Farmhouse Loft Tour

 For the bar area, we repurposed two vintage metal hospital carts by removing their original tops and adding them as shelves in between the carts.

-In order to connect the carts, we added a wooden top.
+We added a wooden top to connect the carts.
 The top appears to be made from old barn wood using this technique.

 Industrial Farmhouse loft bar made from vintage hospital carts and old nesting box